radiodevopbg/Grading_DKI/README.md

 # Grading_DKI

-This repository will contain the DKI_Grading code for the machine learning analysis in DKI grading
+This repository will contain the DKI_Grading used in the machine learning analysis to differentiate LGG and HGG using DKI metrics